 7. When are the admissions deadlines?

 PhD applications to Fall 2019 are now closed.
 The Fall 2020 PhD application will be available in August 2019.
-For master's programs, please review the information provided on the master's admissions page.
-Master's applications are reviewed on a rolling basis, and students are strongly encouraged to submit applications in advance of these deadlines.
+Deadlines for all of our programs can be found on our How to Apply admissions page.
+All program applications, excluding PhD, are reviewed on a rolling basis, and students are strongly encouraged to submit applications in advance of these deadlines.

 8. Where do I send my application materials?